toosoon-dev/toosoon-lsystem/docs/API.md

 #### Apply Productions

-To apply your productions onto the axiom you call `iterate([iterations])` on your L-System instance.
+To apply your productions onto the axiom you call `iterate()` on your L-System instance.

 In each iteration step, all symbols of the axiom are replaced with new symbols based on your defined productions.

-When you call `iterate()`, the reduced string result/axiom of your L-System is returned.
-You can also get the string result/axiom via `getAxiomString()`.
+When you call `iterate()`, the resulted axiom of your L-System is returned.
+You can also get the resulted axiom via `getAxiomString()`.

 ### Commands